 - Integrated treatment – BOTH disorders are treated as primary and treated simultaneously by service providers working in collaboration under the auspices of the same dual diagnosis center.

-The advantage to integrated treatment is that both addiction specialist and mental health professionals cooperate, communicate, and are in agreement as to the treatment philosophy.
+The advantage of integrated treatment is that both addiction specialist and mental health professionals cooperate, communicate, and are in agreement as to the treatment philosophy.

 TEAMWORK is the Key to Integrative Dual Diagnosis Treatment